Your academic reference is an important part of your UCAS application.

 We also assess the predicted grades that your referee submits as part of your academic reference for any pending qualifications you're currently studying.

-The UCAS website has advice on how to choose a reference – it depends whether you’re applying individually, or through a school, college, or a centre registered with UCAS.
+See the link above for advice from UCAS website on how to choose a reference – it depends whether you’re applying individually, or through a school, college, or a centre registered with UCAS.